Dilshan97/P2P-Payment/README.md

 Create env file using the following command.

-`copy .env.example .env`
+`copy .env.example and rename to .env`

 Generate App Key using the following command.

 `php artisan key:generate`

 Fill all needed credentials in env and setup database.

-Create storage link using the following command.

-`php artisan storage:link`

 Create database tables using the following command.